Antonio Sicurezza: Critical analysis

 The background assumptions of Sicurezza's painting are based on values indispensable for him: the respect of human dignity and the sacredness of work.
 The artist continued to explore and experiment with constant application for many years to reach its capacity of synthesis in painting.

 His style reaches maturity based on two fundamental elements: the physical construction of the subject, with increasing use of the spatula to distribute and overlay color, and the mention of the deliberately unfinished around the main theme.
 The result of all this is a subjective realism.
 Through the filter of the artist, the performance is careful and accurate for its main theme and the parties to which are assigned a significant role.
 The same performance is tempered and sometimes only mentioned in the rest of the composition.

 Two other considerations must be made: color and atmosphere.
 Sicurezza manifests for the color a particular passion and he accepts difficult challenges.
 The atmosphere should be clarified as a physical fact: the atmosphere of the corner of the world where the painter lived and characterized by an extraordinary transparency and brightness, and in which the subjects of his paintings systematically lie, receiving security and serenity.

-Antonio Sicurezza, in a century that profoundly transforms reality, puts himself stubbornly in the vein of realism.
-The artist, at once humble and stubborn, finds his formula of expression in ancient heritage but with original and modern execution.

 "The result reached by Antonio Sicurezza is the result of his research, where the responsiveness of more accurate technical means resolves the discovery of the deeper meaning of reality.
 Therefore, an understanding that surpasses all interpretations animates his painting, to respect it in its entirety.
 For this reason, in its naked flesh, the more flesh it is, the more chaste" (Luigi Volpicelli).

 Elio Marciano for the female nude observes that "the earthly reality of the fine figures of young girls is filled with love of classical perfection of chaste nudity."
 Guido Bernardi instead puts its focus on humble objects represented in the paintings of the painter, who, "with a wonderful insight figured object, is able to convey continuous points of joy and reflection".

 Mario Lepore ascribes to the works of Antonio Sicurezza "the solidity of a job not only well known but also rich in resources and, most importantly, that shows a genuine temperament, from the narrative paintings skills.
 The quality of design and composition, sensitivity to color and light, reality probated but also poetically observed, often allow him to achieve beautiful accents".

 Other critical interventions are often united by a thin thread that identifies values early in the artist and natural attachment to popular traditions, moral honesty, humility and frank simplicity.